latte-central/latte-tutorial/src/latte_tutorial/ch02_game_rules.clj.md

-# Chapter 2: The rules of the game
+# The rules of the game

 We are now ready to begin our first mathematical development in LaTTe.
 This will be in a `ch02-game-rules` namespace whose